 Once you have identified the best-suited PowerFramework bullet alternative, download it to a specific location on your computer so you'll be able to find it (the desktop is always a good choice).

-Also see Chart of the month for October 2008 for another use for the capsules.
+Also see Power Chart for October 2008 for another use for the capsules.

 Customizing the Capsules

 The different capsule variations can be used as a group or you can select just one capsule variation and use multiples of it on a slide.
 There are many options.
 The left side of the capsule is generally smaller than the right side and can contain an icon or key words.
 The right side can contain a more lengthy text description.

 There are capsule variations that are split in half.
 These variations can be used as a real capsule, holding content "inside" the capsule that can spill out.

 Different words can spill out, or dots, or icons.
 This could even be animated (see below).

 If you want to change the size/shape of the capsules, be sure to group them and resize the entire group.
 Once resized, ungroup to proceed with other customizations.